a-andreyev/aa13q.github.io/_posts/posts/2018-03-13-qqc2-silica-style/en.md

 I really wanted to do it since I've bought my first Jolla phone several years ago.
 I've asked this question at Russian-speaking community meetups and chats.
 I've received feedback like:

-*"Hey, you can do it, but you don't need to.
-Sailfish have some unique UI/UX parts".*
+> Hey, you can do it, but you don't need to.
+Sailfish have some unique UI/UX parts.

-*"All the cross-platform teams I know are sharing C++ business logic and implementing native look-and-feel on every platform separately"*
+> All the cross-platform teams I know are sharing C++ business logic and implementing native look-and-feel on every platform separately.

 It's true and I respect this opinion.
 And it held me for a while... :(